lecram/kibibeat/README.md

 BLIST NUMBER NUMBER NUMBER x
 ```
 Make a track with blist and add it to the current mix.
-The first number is the midi note to use for `+` beats.
+The first number is the MIDI note to use for `+` beats.
-The second number is the midi volume to use for `+` beats.
+The second number is the MIDI volume to use for `+` beats.
 The third number is the number of ticks per beat.